Spirent-Terraform-Modules/terraform-aws-stcv/examples/run-stcv-2instances-eip/README.md

-Run 2 Spirent TestCenter Virtual traffic generator instances with public and test networks.
+Run 2 Spirent TestCenter Virtual traffic generator instances with public and test networks using elastic IPs.

 Instances can be controlled by the Spirent TestCenter application.